 MS outcomes are very different between people, ranging from very mild, with no significant persistent disability to very severe disability after a few years.
 At present, the ability to predict a person’s likely MS outcome at first diagnosis is limited.

-Dr Jokubaitis has also developed a number of international collaborations with world leading MS genetics researchers for this project.
-Dr Jokubaitis’ patient samples will be used as confirmation samples in the international studies and the international collections will act as confirmation collections for any findings from Dr Jokubaitis’ work.
+Dr Jokubaitis has also developed many international collaborations with world leading MS genetics researchers for this project.
+The samples that Dr Jokubaitis has collected from Australian patients will be used to confirm findings from her colleagues’ international studies and the international collections will act as confirmation collections for any findings from Dr Jokubaitis’ work.

 Updated: 11 February, 2017